London Town (Wings album): Background

-After the commercial success of 1976, with Wings at the Speed of Sound and the well received Wings Over the World tour, Wings' leader Paul McCartney planned on making 1977 a similar year.
+After the commercial success of 1976, with Wings at the Speed of Sound and the well-received Wings Over the World tour, Wings' leader Paul McCartney planned on making 1977 a similar year.
 In February, Wings began recording sessions at Abbey Road Studios, which continued until the end of March.
-Wings recorded five songs there: "Girls' School", "Name and Address", "London Town", "Children, Children" and Linda McCartney's "B-Side to Seaside".
+Wings recorded five songs there: "Girls' School", "Name and Address", "London Town", "Children Children" and Linda McCartney's "B-Side to Seaside".
 The last was issued as the flip-side of the single "Seaside Woman" (issued under the name "Suzy and the Red Stripes").
 The initial plan that Wings would tour in the US once more was thwarted by Linda's discovery that she was pregnant with her and Paul's fourth child.
-With the knowledge that they were not going to tour and had time at their disposal – and once again looking for different locales to record in – Wings found themselves moored on a yacht called Fair Carol in the Virgin Islands during the month of May where several new songs were recorded.
+With the knowledge that they were not going to tour and had time at their disposal – and once again looking for different locales to record in – Wings found themselves moored on a yacht called Fair Carol in the Virgin Islands during May where several new songs were recorded.
 Reflecting the nautical locale, the album's working title was Water Wings.

-Wings recorded eight tracks that would be included on London Town: “Cafe on the Left Bank”, “I’m Carrying”, “Deliver Your Children”, “I’ve Had Enough”, “With a Little Luck”, “Famous Groupies”, “Morse Moose and the Grey Goose” (the first section) and “Don’t Let It Bring You Down”.
-They also recorded “Find a Way Somehow”, written by Denny Laine, which had already been included on 1973 on his album Ahh… Laine!

-Some of the tracks were recorded on the upper deck of the boat, as assisant engineer Tom Anderson told author Luca Perasi.
+Wings recorded eight tracks that would be included on London Town: "Café on the Left Bank", "I'm Carrying", "Deliver Your Children", "I've Had Enough", "With a Little Luck", "Famous Groupies", "Morse Moose and the Grey Goose" (the first section) and "Don't Let It Bring You Down".
+They also recorded "Find a Way Somehow", written by Denny Laine, which had already been included on 1973 on his album Ahh...
+Laine!
+Some of the tracks were recorded on the upper deck of the boat, as assistant engineer Tom Anderson told author Luca Perasi.
+The band and crew suffered injuries on the boat: Paul McCartney and lead guitarist Jimmy McCulloch suffered knee injuries from falling (the latter also went deaf in one ear) and engineer Geoff Emerick electrocuted his foot.
+Additionally, United States Customs officials raided the boats McCartney had rented, searching for marijuana; they received an official warning.